Networks-Learning/Coevolution/README.md

 # Coevolution
-# Hi
 Codes for NIPS'15 paper, COEVOLVE: A Joint Point Process Model for Information Diffusion and Network Co-evolution.
-# Bye

 *** COMPILE ***
-To compile run the follwoings:
+To compile run the follwoings: <br>
 	g++ -c lib/rng.cpp
 	g++ -o coevolution main.cpp rng.o
 Then the excutable file "coeovlution" is ready for use.